Peer Recovery Supporters

 Peer Recovery Supporters have been in your shoes.
 They provide hope and guidance to others recovering from a substance use disorder because they’re in recovery themselves.
 They encourage you to set recovery goals and motivate you to achieve them.
 They use their experience to help you prevent relapse and promote your long-term recovery.
 To them, your success is personal.

-How they support you:
+How they support you in addiction treatment programs:

 Understand and relate to the struggles of addiction